turboMaCk/glue/README.md

 ```

 As you can see we're using just `Glue.init`, `Glue.update` and `Glue.view` in these functions to wire child module.
-Also compare to original TEA example we can easily update parent Model an generate additional parent Cmd as well.
+Also compared to the original TEA example we can easily update parent Model an generate additional parent Cmd as well.

 > This version of counter is using `Browser.element` type of interface as oppose to
 > `Browser.sandbox`.
 It is possible to use `Glue` with `sandbox` type of interface.